Chapter 4 : Let's Get Grizzly.

 “It’s really not that great.”

-!?”
-Lucy turned to me in exasperation, “Why the pessimism?”
+“Rose!?”
+Lucy turned to me in exasperation.
+“Why the pessimism?”

-I grinned and shrugged, “Sorry Luc.
-I may have exaggerated slightly”, I reached over for the last shot glass as I said this, swallowed down that crimson bitterness, and stood up.
+I grinned and shrugged.
+“Sorry Luc.
+Don’t know what came over me.”
+I reached over for the last shot glass as I said this, swallowed down that crimson bitterness, and stood up.
 “Now, show my these two fine gentlemen you were talking about!”
-I said to Lucy, gesturing for her to lead the way, “And Ivy, bring your fruity goodness.
-Sorry for drinking your shot”.
+I said to Lucy, gesturing for her to lead the way.
+“And Ivy, bring your fruity goodness.
+Sorry for drinking your shot.”

 Ivy didn’t seem to mind in the slightest.